 - Now you can contact us directly for an appointment.
 Try this new website feature!

-With varied and frequent posts, more people will get your message and, by targeting specific features on the site, more customers are likely to click and to view the site.
+With varied and frequent posts, more people will get your message and, by targeting specific features on the site, more customers are likely to click and view the site.
 Once the site is up and running, frequently include a call to action in your posts to encourage the reader.
 Be the squeaky wheel that gets the grease, or, rather, the attention your site deserves.

 Raise the email banner.